spalaka/AirlineDemo/README.md

 # AirlineDemo
-This demo was built based on the belwo technical components
+This demo was built based on the below technical components
 1. User Interface: HTML and JS
-2. Solace Java Script api and websocket connection
+2. Solace Java Script API and Websocket connection
 3. Microservices: Solace JCSMP API
 4. Striim: TQL